Griffin Bell: Role in the 1966 Georgia gubernatorial election

 In the aftermath of the disputed 1966 Georgia gubernatorial election between Democrat Lester Maddox and Republican Howard "Bo" Callaway, Bell joined Republican Judge Elbert Tuttle in striking down the Georgia constitutional provision requiring that the legislature chose the governor if no general election candidate receives a majority of the vote.
 The judges concluded that a malapportioned legislature might "dilute" the votes of the candidate with a plurality, in this case Callaway.
 Bell compared legislative selection to the former County Unit System, a kind of electoral college formerly used in Georgia to select the governor but invalidated by the U.S. Supreme Court.
 Bell and Tuttle granted a temporary suspension of their ruling to permit appeal to the U.S. Supreme Court and stipulated that the state could resolve the deadlock so long as the legislature not make the selection.
 In a five-to-two decision known as Fortson v.
 Morris, the high court struck down the Bell-Tuttle legal reasoning and directed the legislature to choose between Maddox and Callaway.
 Two liberal justices, William O. Douglas and Abe Fortas had argued against legislative selection of the governor, but the court majority, led this time by Hugo Black, took the strict constructionist line and cleared the path for Maddox's ultimate election.

 Attorney General service

 Bell briefly returned to private practice in Atlanta in 1976.
-President Jimmy Carter appointed Bell Attorney General of the United States in 1977, serving until 1979.
+President Jimmy Carter appointed Bell Attorney General of the United States in 1977, and he served until 1979.

 Indictment of L. Patrick Gray

-On April 10, 1978, Attorney General Bell announced the indictment of former Acting FBI Director L. Patrick Gray, Mark Felt and former FBI Assistant Director Edward Miller for authorizing break-ins of New York City radical political activists.
+On April 10, 1978, Attorney General Bell announced the indictment of former acting FBI Director L. Patrick Gray, former FBI Assistant Director Mark Felt, and Felt's deputy, Edward S. Miller, for authorizing break-ins of New York City radical political activists.
 Bell introduced requirements that any authorized illegal activities must be made in writing.
-Five Department of Justices attorneys resigned over the alleged reluctance of the Attorney Bell to pursue others in the department for illegal activities related to domestic spying.
+Five Department of Justice attorneys resigned over the alleged reluctance of Attorney General Bell to pursue others in the department for illegal activities related to domestic spying.

+Resignation

+Bell resigned on August 16, 1979, to return to private practice in Atlanta.